 The Carnival Years

-In 2007 QE2 and QM2 made a historic rendezvous in Sydney, Australia.
-This occasion took event coordinators by surprise with hundreds of thousands of Sydneysiders turning out to witness the two ships together.
+In early 2007 QE2 and QM2 made a historic rendezvous in Sydney, Australia.
+This occasion took the city by surprise with an estimated crowd of close to 1 million turning out to witness the two ships together.
 2007 also marked the 40th anniversary of QE2’s launch.
-A round-Britain celebratory cruise was organised to commemorate the ship’s historic life.
-Sadly, this celebratory year was marred by the news that QE2 was to be retired.
+A round Britain celebratory cruise commemorated the ship’s historic life.

+However, this celebratory year was marred when in June, Cunard announced that QE2 was to be retired.
 For US$100 million, the most famous Ocean Liner of all time, had been sold.
-Her final destination was planned to be The Palm Jumeirah Islands, in Dubai.
-Here it was expected she would form the ‘jewel in the crown’ of the islands, to be docked at a Marina and used as a international hotel and retail destination.
+Her final destination was planned to be The Palm Jumeirah Islands, in Duba, where it was expected she would form the ‘jewel in the crown’ of the islands, to be docked at a Marina and used as a international hotel and retail destination.

-Above images: Courtesy Michael Gallagher / Cunard.
+Top images: Courtesy Michael Gallagher / Cunard.